hschneider/neutralino-ext-rust/README.md

 ```

-The incoming **poll-event** from the frontend forces Rust to stop listening on the WebSocket and processing
+Each incoming **poll-message** forces Rust to stop listening on the WebSocket and processing
 the queue instead.

 ## Modules & Classes Overview